se-tuebingen/effect-jit-artifact/README.md

 For the below instructions to work, you need to have `nix` [TODO Link] installed.
 Otherwise, you will have to manually ensure that all dependencies are installed.
+Also, the benchmarking tool will directly use `nix` to benchmark Ocaml 5.
 The `shell.nix` files in the respective subfolders should list all the necessary dependencies.

 ## Running